sarmadiAli/test_karnameh/README.md

 ## Overview

 This project is a Next.js application developed with TypeScript to fulfill the tasks assigned by karnameh Company.
-The deployment process involves a continuous integration/continuous deployment (CI/CD) pipeline from GitLab to Vercel.
+The deployment process involves a continuous integration/continuous deployment (CI/CD) pipeline from GitHub to Vercel.